Due to challenging financial circumstances, an increasing number of Canadians continue to work despite reaching the standard retirement age of 65.

 OAS is an age-based pension program, while the CPP and Quebec Pension Plan (QPP) are pension programs through which you contribute a portion of your income during your working years.

 You can collect OAS pensions while working past the age of 65.
 As long as you meet the working hour requirements, you can simultaneously receive EI benefits and pension payments.
-However, your CPP or QPP payments will be deducted from your EI benefits.
+However, your CPP or QPP payments will be deducted from your EI benefits and be reported to the CEIC.